 San Diego in Spring: March, April, May

-This guide covers how to visit San Diego in the spring in general, but you can get more in-depth information for each month of the spring season in the guides to San Diego in March, San Diego in April, and San Diego in May.
+Read on to find out how to visit San Diego in the spring in general, but you can also get more in-depth information for each month of the spring season in the guides to San Diego in March, San Diego in April, and San Diego in May.

-- Beaches are Great: Beaches are uncrowded during the week and sunnier than they'll... be in early summer.
+Beaches Are Great: Beaches are uncrowded during the week

-- Off-Season Hours: Except during spring break, theme parks, and other attractions will likely reduce their hours and offer fewer extra activities than they do in the summer.
+Off-Season Hours: Except during spring break when hours are as long as in the summer, theme parks, and other attractions reduce their hours and offer fewer extra activities than they do in the summer.

 02 of 03